 As a council we are committed to working with you to tackle climate change.
 The opportunity to avoid dangerous levels of global warming is closing and action is required swiftly at all levels from the international to the individual.
 In making its declaration of a climate emergency in July 2019, the council announced its commitment to taking urgent action and asking others - residents, businesses, partner organisations, and the Government - to help and support us.

 We developed a Climate Emergency Action Plan, in which we set a target of a 10% reduction in greenhouse gas emissions year-on-year until 2025.
 This target was set for both the council and for the whole of the district.
-The plan also outlines how the council will reduce its greenhouse gas emissions within the work that we do, and how we can work together within the district to reduce emissions in the area as a whole.
-We have consulted with residents, businesses, and other organisations on this plan, which was officially adopted this year.
+The plan outlines how the council will reduce its greenhouse gas emissions within the work that we do, and how we can work together within the district to reduce emissions in the area as a whole.
+We have consulted with residents, businesses, and other organisations on this plan, which was officially adopted this January 2021.

 Latest updates on emission reduction targets